 - Medium Priced Models – Most of the models we reviewed fit in this category.
 There are still several bad models, even at this price range, but you can find some good, if not even great ones, as well.
 You should always go for the models that come with metal brushes, not plastic ones.
 They should also have metal picks and mops that can be reused multiple times.
 This category can offer models that will surprise you in terms of efficiency and handling.
 Some of them come with user manuals, so they’re perfect for beginners.

-- High Priced Models – We didn’t include any really expensive models in our list.
+- High Priced Models – We didn’t include any really expensive models on our list.
 We included only one above medium price for reference.
 The more expensive models come with their own patented technologies for weapon cleaning.
 They are easier to use, more durable than their competition and might come with an easier to pack case.
-But not all of them are better than the medium priced ones.
+But not all of them are better than the medium-priced ones.
 Some might cost extra because they come with a nice and shiny box, but deliver an average cleaning set.
 We don’t recommend buying an expensive set if you’re a beginner.
-You will be better of purchasing a medium priced one until you learn how to properly clean a gun.
+You will be better off purchasing a medium-priced one until you learn how to properly clean a gun.

 The materials manufacturing companies use for making the cleaning kit are in direct correlation with their quality.
 Therefore, the type and quality of the material should be very important for you if you’re thinking about buying one.

 - Mostly Metal – Cleaning kits that have most of their components made out of metal are the best ones out there.
-These are the models you should be looking for in the medium priced category.
-You can look for then in the high priced category as well, as long as you have some experience cleaning guns and know what to look for.
+These are the models you should be looking for in the medium-priced category.
+You can look for them in the high priced category as well, as long as you have some experience cleaning guns and know what to look for.
 There’s nothing better to handle when cleaning your favorite gun than a metal double-ended cleaning pick or some metal brushes.
 They’re durable and effective.
-Not only do they get the job done, they do it quickly for a long period of time.
+Not only do they get the job done, but they also do it quickly for a long period of time.